 Can I Watch The History Channel on Roku, Fire TV, Apple TV, or Chromecast?

 Clearly, there are plenty of ways to watch live streams of The History Channel online.
 But do any of these work on major streaming devices like the ones from Roku, Amazon, Apple, and Google?
-You bet they do: the major skinny bundles boast broad platform support, including apps for Roku, Fire TV, Apple TV, Chromecast, Android TV, Android, iOS, Xbox One, PlayStation 4, and even your computer’s web browser.
+You bet they do: the major skinny bundles tend to boast broad platform support, including apps for Roku, Fire TV, Apple TV, Chromecast, Android TV, Android, iOS, Xbox One, PlayStation 4, and even your computer’s web browser.
 The skinny bundles that have been around the longest tend to have the most supported devices, but all of them are available on at least a few, so you should have plenty of options no matter what sort of device you’re trying to stream The History Channel on.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: